nasa/common-mapping-client/docs/core-docs/DEVELOPER_MANUAL.md

 _Please, please, don't disable this rule though.
 Use `const` and `let`!
 Embrace ES6!_

 There may also be situations in which you only want to ignore certain cases in your code where you are forced to break certain rules.
 In this case, you can use ESLint comments in your code to tell ESLint to ignore a certain rules in certain places.
-For example, in the CMC Core Help component `/src/_core/components/Help/HelpContainer.js` ignores the `react/no-danger` ESLint rule that is normally active to warn developers against using the risky-if-not-used-properly React [dangerouslySetInnerHTML](https://facebook.github.io/react/docs/dom-elements.html#dangerouslysetinnerhtml).
+For example, the CMC Core Help component `/src/_core/components/Help/HelpContainer.js` ignores the `react/no-danger` ESLint rule that is normally active to warn developers against using the risky-if-not-used-properly React [dangerouslySetInnerHTML](https://facebook.github.io/react/docs/dom-elements.html#dangerouslysetinnerhtml).
 In this case, CMC uses the attribute since it needs to insert some HTML (from Markdown files) in string form without explicitly parsing content and building HTML elements.
 To suppress the ESLint warning for this particular case, CMC uses the following ESLint inline comment syntax:

 ```JSX
 <div className={!this.props.helpPage ? 'hidden' : 'help-page'}